 Careers Education and IAG

-A programme of Impartial Advice and Guidance (IAG) is developed as students progress through the school, especially from Year 9 onwards as students make decisions about what Key Stage 4 options to take, thereby starting the process of firming up on their areas of interest and possible future education/career paths.
+A programme of Impartial Advice and Guidance (IAG) is developed as students progress through the school, especially from Year 9 onwards as students make decisions about what Key Stage 4 options to take, thereby starting the process of firming up on their areas of interest and possible future education, training and career paths.

 Students receive excellent impartial advice, information and careers guidance throughout their time at the school – OFSTED 2014